Swiss expect to decide on FIFA extraditions in September

 One of the six in detention in Zurich, former FIFA Development Officer Julio Rocha, agreed on Aug.
 14 to an extradition request sent by his native Nicaragua.

-Switzerland has asked the United States whether it agrees to Nicaragua being given priority to prosecute Rocha, a former president of Nicaragua’s soccer association.
+Switzerland has asked the United States whether it agrees to Nicaragua being given priority to prosecute Rocha, a former president of Nicaragua’s football association.

 A U.S. decision on Rocha is expected “any moment”, a legal source said on Monday, declining to be named.